aarontburn/nexus-template-vanilla-ts/README.md

 # Exporting your Module
-After you finish developing your module, you may export it using an including Python script.
+After you finish developing your module, you may export it using an included Python script.

 `EXPORT.py` is a script to export your module and its dependencies.
 Open the script in an editor.